Adrilaw/WiFi-F-cker/README.md

 ## Setup

 To unleash the full potential of WiFi F#cker, follow these steps to set up the ESP8286 module in Arduino:

-1. **Install the ESP8286 Board in Arduino**: Navigate to the [ESP8286 Community Forum](https://arduino.esp8286.com/stable/package_esp8286com_index.json)
+1. Install Arduino IDE
-2. and follow the provided instructions to install the ESP8286 board in your Arduino IDE.
+2. In Arduino go to File -> Preferences add this URL to Additional Boards Manager URLs -> https://raw.githubusercontent.com/SpacehuhnTech/arduino/main/package_spacehuhn_index.json

-3. **Load the WiFi F#cker Sketch**: Download the WiFi F#cker sketch from this repository and import it into your Arduino IDE.
+3. In Arduino go to Tools -> Board -> Boards Manager search for and install the deauther package

-4. **Configure the Sketch**: Customize the WiFi F#cker sketch with your network settings and desired attack parameters.
+4. Download and open PhiSiFi with Arduino IDE

-5. **Upload the Sketch to the ESP8286**: Connect the ESP8286 module to your computer via USB and upload the configured WiFi F#cker sketch.
+5. Select an ESP8266 Deauther board in Arduino under tools -> board

-6. **Connect to WiFi F#cker Network**: Upon successful upload, locate and connect to the "WiFi F#cker" network using the password "FuckWiFi".
+6. Connect your device and select the serial port in Arduino under tools -> port

-7. **Initiate the Attack**: Once connected to the WiFi F#cker network, utilize the command line interface to commence the attack and enhance your network security testing capabilities.
+7. Click Upload button

 Note: Ensure your ESP8286 module has a minimum of 4MB flash memory for optimal performance.

 ## Usage

-To effectively utilize WiFi F#cker and explore its capabilities, connect to the "WiFi F#cker" network with the password "FuckWiFi" and leverage the command line interface with the following commands:
+To effectively utilize WiFi F#cker and explore its capabilities, connect to the "WiFi F#cker" network and use the password "FuckWiFi" and leverage the command line interface with the following commands:

 ## License